strickyak/nekotos/doc/readme.md

 The OS automatically communicates partial scores with your messages.
 Each node should keep points for disjoint portions of the game in Partial Scores.
-The OS computes TotalScores for you.
+The OS computes Total Scores for you.
 Only use as many items in these arrays as there are players in your game shard.

-`char *PlayerNames[8];`  // The OS sets the three-letter player names as strings here.
+`char *GamePlayerNames[8];`  // The OS sets the three-letter player names as strings here.
 Unused slots are NULL pointers (value zero).

-`int PartialScores[8];`  // You write positive or negative numbers here to add or deduct points from each player's score.
+`int GamePartialScores[8];`  // You write positive or negative numbers here to add or deduct points from each player's score.

-`int TotalScores[8];'  // The OS sums up all the Partial Scores on all nodes, to give you Total Scores.
+`int GameTotalScores[8];'  // The OS sums up all the Partial Scores on all nodes, to give you Total Scores.

 ### End of Game